How Qubole Maximizes Spot Utilization and Reduces Costs

 - The cluster is running at the minimum configuration of one master node of type r5.4xlarge and two minimum worker nodes of type r5.2xlarge.

-- Let’s say that the hourly On-Demand price for r5.2xlarge is say $10x and Spot discount is, hypothetically, 90% or $1.
+- Let’s say that the hourly On-Demand price for r5.2xlarge is said $10x and the Spot discount is, hypothetically, 90% or $1.

 - However, since r5.2xlarge, being a popular instance type, is not available in the AWS Spot Market, we have two options: